BlogsLead Enrichment Workflow for Outbound Teams: Step-by-Step Setup Guide

 What fields should I prioritize in a lead enrichment workflow?

-For outbound, the highest-priority fields are verified email, direct dial (where available), current job title, company name, company size, and industry.
-Secondary priority goes to technographic data (tools used), LinkedIn URL, and location.
+Prioritize the fields required for your targeting, routing, personalization, verification, and outreach workflows.
+Common examples include current contact details, job information, company attributes, location, and relevant technology data, but the appropriate order depends on the use case.
 Enriching for fields your sequences cannot actually use is a cost with no return, so map your enrichment fields to your personalization variables before you start.
 For field-by-field guidance, see CRM data enrichment explained.

 What is the difference between enrichment and verification?